Shel-M/BluePrinceNotes/Rooms/Rumpus Room.md

 A missing item you did not take (Entry hall, the lantern on the table is missing) I see a young boy watched from afar.
 A young boy who once was brave, but now, afraid...
-What you have heard here has been forseen.
+What you have heard here has been foreseen